freelawproject/free.law/content/the-abolishment-of-the-emergency-court-of-appeals-april-18-1962.md

 > completed and that the designations of the judges of the Court may
 > therefore appropriately be terminated.

-> â€œIf a petition for certiorari is filed in Case No. 676 this order
+> "If a petition for certiorari is filed in Case No. 676 this order
 > shall take effect and be carried out at the expiration of 30 days
-> after the final disposition of Case No. 676.â€?
+> after the final disposition of Case No. 676."

 > In accordance with the terms of this order, the petition for
 > certiorari having been filed, and denied Mar.
 19, 1962, the Court